yangchen55/api-transaction/README.md

  1. cl0ne this project by running  ` https://github.com/yangchen55/api-transaction.git`
  2. Run `cd api-transaction`
  3. RUn `npm i `
- 4. Run `npm run dec`. you must have `nodemon` install in your system , otherwise run `npm i  nodemon -g   ` to install globally..
+ 4. Run `npm run dev`. you must have `nodemon` install in your system , otherwise run `npm i  nodemon -g   ` to install globally..

 Now the project will be servers at ``;